Tang imperialhot springs,without the show-mob.

-Huaqing Palace sits at the foot of Lishan, thirty minutes east of Xi'an.
-The hot springs here have been used by emperors from the Zhou through the Tang, but it's the eighth-century Tang complex, Yang Guifei's bath house, the Five-Room Hall, the 1936 Xi'an Incident site, that draws the visitors.
-Most arrive on a Terracotta-Warriors-plus-Huaqing day-tour bus, herd through the bath ruins, then queue an hour for the evening Song of Everlasting Sorrow show.
-We do it differently, same site, very different pace.
+Huaqing Palace sits at the foot of Lishan Mountain, thirty minutes east of Xi'an.
+The hot springs have been used by emperors from the Zhou through the Tang, but it is the eighth-century Tang complex that draws the visitors: Yang Guifei's bath house, the Five-Room Hall where Chiang Kai-shek was kidnapped in 1936, and the original warm-water source on the hillside above.
+Most arrive on a Terracotta-Warriors-plus-Huaqing day-tour bus, are herded through the bath ruins, then queue an hour for the evening musical.
+We do it differently: same site, very different pace, in the slot after the day-tour buses leave.

 Tang halls,